jansony1/voice_matching_test/README.md

 Solution:
 - Verify BACKEND_URL configuration, ensure it includes the `/api` prefix
 - Check if the backend service is running and accessible
+- Ensure the ALB and security groups are correctly configured

 2. IAM Role Error
 ```